The DrayNow Cheat Sheet: Or, a Beginner’s Guide to Intermodal Trucking

 Intermodal: A type of transport that involves multiple types of transportation (such as train and trucks) to move freight from one point to another.
 The word itself means “between modes.”
 DrayNow plays a part in this journey, with a technology that enables Brokers and Carriers to more easily move freight from railyards to places like warehouses and distribution centers.

 Loadboard: Web-based tools that match drivers with freight or loads that needs to be moved.
 Though DrayNow is not a loadboard, we do give drivers access to freight they would normally have to access directly through a shipper, broker or dispatcher.
-DrayNow’s loads can be accessed by drivers via our Android app.
+DrayNow’s loads can be accessed by drivers via our Android or iPhone app.

 Tandem Axle Tractor: The type of tractor that DrayNow drivers use.
 This tractor allows drivers to pull the 53’ intermodal containers that are used in intermodal shipping.
 These tractors have a double axel in the back, which means it can carry more weight than other types of tractors.